WadeYin9712/UI-Simulator/README.md

 conda activate ui_simulator
 pip install -r requirements.txt
 ```
 If you wanna run evaluation on **WebArena** or **AndroidWorld**, please configure the venv according to their official installation guide.
-We refer the readers to
+We refer the readers to the original repos.

 ---